micbrahim/SIMplicity/README.md

 1. Open the app in a web browser.
 2. Grant the necessary permissions to access your microphone.
 3. Click on the "Start Call" button to initiate a voice call.
-4. Share the link with another user to connect and start the voice call.

 ## Technology Stack
 - **WebRTC**: For real-time communication.